 Our Nominating and Corporate Governance Committee is composed of Sean Battle, Peter Cannito and Paul Fulchino, with Paul Fulchino serving as chair thereof.
+Our Board has determined that each of these three members of the Nominating and Corporate Governance Committee is independent under the NYSE rules.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- 1. developing and recommending to the Board the criteria for appointment as a director; - identifying, screening and recommending candidates to fill new positions on the Board; - 3. considering candidates recommended by stockholders;

-- 4. conducting the appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates; - 5. recommending director nominees for approval by the Board and election by the stockholders at the next annual meeting; - 6. recommending to the Board potential candidates for executive positions (including Chief Executive Officer); and - 7. reviewing emerging corporate governance trends, best practices and regulations applicable to the corporate governance of the Company.
+- 1. developing and recommending to the Board the criteria for appointment as a director; - identifying, screening and recommending candidates to fill new positions on the Board; - 3. considering candidates recommended by stockholders; - 4. conducting the appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates; - 5. recommending director nominees for approval by the Board and election by the stockholders at the next annual meeting; - 6. recommending to the Board potential candidates for executive positions (including Chief Executive Officer); - 7. reviewing emerging corporate governance trends, best practices and regulations applicable to the corporate governance of the Company; - consider and act on any requests by the Chief Executive Officer or Chief Financial Officer for waivers from the Company's Code of Conduct and Ethics.